FAQ about offering and buying questions I often see asked online.

 All formal offers must be presented to the vendor by the agent - real estate agents are not allowed to say 'the offer is too low, offer again' and not present your offer.

-The standard conditions are: Finance, building report and LIM check by lawyer.
+The standard conditions are: Finance, building report and LIM/title check by lawyer.

 Finance is approval from the bank, this tends to include an insurance check (if you can't get insurance, the bank won't lend to you, so you usually don't need an insurance clause).